MewsSystems/gitbook-channel-manager-api/channel-manager-operations/inventory.md

 ### Restriction Examples

-#### Open (No Restrictions)
+#### No Restriction (Open)

-When all restrictions are removed, state `1` is sent and Length-Of-Stay properties are set to `null`.
+When all restrictions are removed, state `1` is sent.
 New restrictions always override old restrictions.
 State `1` is _not_ sent to remove old restrictions, if they were modified.

 ```javascript
 {